Trivia / The Jungle Book

 - Screwed by the Lawyers: Disney ended up limiting the appearances of King Louie when the widow and family of Louis Prima, the voice of Louie in the original film, sued them over the stunning similarities of Prima's voice when Jim Cummings voiced Louie in TaleSpin.
 This resulted in Disney writing him out of the sequel, replacing him with an Expy named King Larry in House of Mouse, and have any appearance of him reduced to complete silence.

-- What Could Have Been: The Vultures were originally planned to be voiced by The Beatles and sing a rock song, but the band would up passing on the offer.
+- What Could Have Been: The Vultures were originally planned to be voiced by The Beatles and sing a rock song, but the band would end up passing on the offer due to busy scheduling.
 The Beatles-inspired character designs for the Vultures were kept in the finished film, however.

 - Before that, the film was a closer and much darker adaptation of the book.